 - 1 Having a command of the language in which the bachelor paper is written at C1 level of the Common European Framework of Reference for Languages for writing skills.
-[B.1.2, tested] - 2 Having knowledge and understanding of the theories related to applied language studies and applying them in the analysis of language use and research topics.
-[B.14, not tested] - 3 Formulate answers to a research question under supervision and apply a suitable research method in doing so.
-[B.2.1, assessed] - 4 Develop and critically evaluate an appropriate research method for different types of research questions.
+[B.1.2, assessed] - 2 Having knowledge and understanding of the theories related to applied language studies and applying them in the analysis of language use and research topics.
+[B.1.4, assessed] - 3 Formulating a research question on a topic related to applied language studies under supervision, critically using appropriate research methods when analysing and answering the research question, and developing a scientifically underpinned reflection on the topic.
+[B.2.1, assessed] - 4 Formulating a research question on a topic related to applied language studies under supervision, critically using appropriate research methods when analysing and answering the research question, and developing a scientifically underpinned reflection on the topic.
 [B.2.1, assessed] - 5 Formulating a research question on a topic related to applied language studies under supervision, critically using appropriate research methods when analysing and answering the research question, and developing a scientifically underpinned reflection on the topic.
+[B.2.1, assessed]

-[B.2.1, assessed] - 6 Having a critical understanding of the different sources, heuristic methods and relevant instruments for research in the area of applied language studies with a view to independently gathering and processing data.
+- 6 Having a critical understanding of the different sources, heuristic methods and relevant instruments for research in the area of applied language studies with a view to independently gathering and processing data.
 [B.2.2, assessed] - 7 Reporting on research in applied language studies, both in Dutch and in the foreign language used in the bachelor paper, tailored to peers in an academic register.
 [B.2.3, assessed] - 8 Thinking and reasoning analytically and creatively from a scientific perspective and solving unfamiliar, complex problems based on this academic background.
 [B.3.2, assessed] - 9 Being aware of the values and standards that underpin scientific work, respecting intellectual property of others.
-[B.5.1, assessed] - 10 Applying digital methods, resources and strategies in research (finding, collecting, analysing) [assessed] - 11 Students are able to motivate their possible use of AI explicitly in the text of their paper and during a a feedback conversation with their supervisor. [assessed]
+[B.5.1, assessed] - 10 Applying digital methods, resources and strategies in the process of research (finding, collecting, analysing) [assessed] - 11 Students are able to motivate their possible use of AI explicitly in the text of their paper and during a a feedback conversation with their supervisor. [assessed]